 Increasingly, governments regard criminal, or allegedly criminal, immigrants to be undesirable elements in their societies.
 For years, the United States and Canada have been stripping former Nazis of their citizenship.
 A growing number of European countries exclude alleged war criminals, terrorists or génocidaires who apply for asylum from refugee protection on the basis of Article 1F Refugee Convention.
 Progressively, countries deem immigrants who commit serious crimes in their host countries ‘persona non grata’ and there is an increasing call to cancel passports of foreign fighters returning from Syria and Iraq.

 In tandem, governments are ever more confronted with hurdles in deporting undesirable immigrants.
-Practical obstacles or human rights standards may prevent removal, leaving the undesirable but unreturnable immigrant in a state of limbo.
+Practical obstacles or human rights standards may prevent removal, leaving the undesirable but unremovable immigrant in a state of limbo.

 Undesirables in Limbo

-Non-citizens who do not have or do not qualify for legal residence in the host country because of (alleged) involvement in serious crimes, whose return or removal to their country of nationality or a third country is not possible for a variety of legal, political and practical reasons.
+Non-citizens who do not have or do not qualify for legal residence in the host country because of (alleged) involvement in serious crimes or because they pose a threat to national security, whose forced removal is for a considerable period of time not possible for a variety of legal, political and practical reasons.

 States have been adopting different strategies to deal with the matter, ranging from expelling the immigrants irrespective of the potential for human rights violations, negotiating bilateral memoranda of understanding with countries of origin, facilitating extradition, prosecution on the basis of universal jurisdiction, promoting relocation to third countries, long term detention, providing restricted leave or simply ‘condoning’ their presence.
 At times undesirable individuals are like ‘hot potatoes’ sent from one country to another, without any country accepting responsibility.